How Laken Riley’s brutal murder became a bitterly divisive political issue

 “I feel like she’s being used somewhat politically ...
 It makes me angry,” Jason Riley told NBC News.
 “She was much better than that.
 She should be raised up for the person that she is.”

 Ibarra is now on trial for Riley’s murder.
-He waived his right to a jury trial, meaning his case will be heard and decided by Athens-Clarke County Superior Court Judge H. Patrick Haggard.
+He waived his right to a jury trial, meaning his case is being heard and decided by Athens-Clarke County Superior Court Judge H. Patrick Haggard.

-Ibarra’s trial finally got underway in a courtroom in Georgia on Friday morning, where Athens-Clarke County Superior Court Judge H. Patrick Haggard will now decide his fate after the suspect waived his right to a jury trial in the 11th hour.
+Ibarra’s trial finally got underway in a courtroom in Georgia on the morning of Friday November 15, where Athens-Clarke County Superior Court Judge H. Patrick Haggard will now decide his fate after the suspect waived his right to a jury trial in the 11th hour.

 But when the nursing student “refused to be a rape victim, he bashed her skull in with a rock repeatedly.”